mikbalyilmaz/CLT-speed-race-exercise/README.md

 Users can adjust:

-• distribution and parameters
+- distribution and parameters
-• sample size growth path
+- sample size growth path
-• Monte Carlo replications
+- Monte Carlo replications
-• random seed
+- random seed

 ---

-## Recording support
+## Recording support (optional)

 Each run can optionally export:

-• GIF
+- GIF
-• MP4
+- MP4
-• PNG frames
+- PNG frames

 All frames are saved to a local render folder.